Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 Great Things About Home Working

 The benefits of working from home go way beyond the stereotypical image of being able to work in your pyjamas, or with the TV on.
-(Although I strongly suspect that all the freelancers who claim not to do these things some of the time are lying!

 The following list is inspired by what I personally love about this life, but you’ll no doubt be able to think up other things that apply to specifically to you: